jessbudd/portfolio-site/src/site/fun-stuff/quote-generator.md

 url: ''
 },
 {
 quote: 'Step out of the history that is holding you back.
-Step into the new story you are willing to create.”',
+Step into the new story you are willing to create.',
 author: 'Oprah Winfrey',
 url: ''
 },